Tybirk/RL-FCTP/README.md

 ### Usages

 #### Java part
 You can run configure algorithm choice and some hyperparameters in the file FCTPheur.ini.
+The current parameter settings were the ones used to provide new best solutions on 81 out of 120 instances from the folder Java/Glover.

 You run the chosen algorithm on an instance from a file, e.g. Glover/N3004.FCTP by calling
 ```
 java FCTPmain Glover/N3004.FCTP